 Proposal:

+Include following revised text

 The microphone types discussed in the above clauses (e.g., dynamic, condenser) are better suited for live performances and studio recordings.
 Due to their size and structure, these microphones are not compatible with the compact user equipment (UEs) discussed in this TR.
 In contrast, MEMS microphones are an ideal choice for compact UEs.
 Notably, digital MEMS microphones integrate preamps, ADC, and clocks, enabling direct digital signal output and making audio capture significantly more convenient.
 This innovation is particularly beneficial for small-sized devices, considering their size and consistent performance.
 Moreover, these miniature microphones can be used to generate immersive audio when combined with signal processing.